 There is often no substitute for the expertise that the educational experience can give graduates in certain fields.
-As well as the qualifications, graduates often get direct contact with some of the great minds who work in the area of specialist knowledge that they are interested in.
+University students often get direct contact with some of the great minds who work in their fields of study.
 We expect our doctors, architects, lawyers to be college graduates and we wouldn't trust them if they weren't.

 Really, the potential for, first of all, any college graduate today is enormously good.
 These are good times for anyone with a college degree today, particularly African Americans.
 With a college degree today, you really breach the unemployment rate.— Alexis Herman

 Other advantages include the opportunity for students to develop social skills and fraternize with new and like-minded people.
 These can turn out to be invaluable skills to have later in life, especially with regard to employment.
 These skills are more easily picked up in an academic atmosphere.

 A college degree is the key to realizing the American dream, well worth the financial sacrifice because it is supposed to open the door to a world of opportunity.— Dan Rather

 5. Research, Reports, Discussions